Reed-Math241/pitchR/README.md

 ## Query functions

-`pitchR` also has a built in function called `get_salary()` that takes a year and a team as it’s inputs and outputs a tibble of each starting pitchers salary on that team during that year.
+`pitchR` also has a built in function called `get_salary()` that takes a year and a team as it’s inputs and outputs a tibble of each pitchers salary on that team during that year.
+This is different from the full dataset in `pitchR` because that only includes starting pitchers.

 Since it uses webscraping to do this, the function only accepts team names written in a very particular fashion.
 In general the names are all lowercase and spaces are replaced with dashes.
 You can print the list of all 30 accepted team names by using the `list_teams()` function.

 ``` r
 list_teams()